zhonghan721/tp/docs/DeveloperGuide.md

 1. Upon launching the application, the `ModelManager` will be initialized with the `User` constructed with details from the authentication.json file.
-2. The user inputs the `login` command with the username and password.
-3. The `userLoginCommandParser` checks whether all the required fields are present.
-   If all fields are present, it creates a new `userLoginCommand`.
+2. The command `login --user USERNAME --password PASSWORD` is entered by the user (e.g. `login --user Gabriel435 --password 12345678`)
+3. `LogicManager` calls the `AddressBookParser#parseCommand` with `login --user USERNAME --password PASSWORD` as input.
+4. `AddressBookParser` will parse the command and creates a new instance of `UserLoginCommandParser`, thereafter calling `UserLoginCommandParser#parse` to parse the command arguments.
+5. `UserLoginCommandParser` will parse the arguments, create a new `User` instance, and return a new instance of `UserLoginCommand`.
+This `UserLoginCommand` instance is then returned to `LogicManager`.
-4. The `userLoginCommand` checks whether there is a registered account stored by calling `Model#getStoredUser`.
+6. `LogicManager` calls `UserLoginCommand#execute` with the Model instance as input, which checks whether there is a registered account stored by calling
+`Model#getStoredUser`.
-5. The `userLoginCommand` then checks whether the user is currently logged in by calling `Model#getUserLoginStatus`.
+7. The `UserLoginCommand` then checks whether the user is currently logged in by calling `Model#getUserLoginStatus`.
-6. The `userLoginCommand` then checks if the user credentials match the stored user by calling `Model#userMatches`.
+8. After that, the `UserLoginCommand` checks if the user credentials match the stored user by calling `Model#userMatches`.
-7. If the user is not logged in and the credentials match, the `userLoginCommand` calls `Model#setLoginSuccess`, changing the login status to true and giving the user access to all commands.
+9. If the user is not logged in and the credentials match, the `UserLoginCommand` calls `Model#setLoginSuccess`, changing the login status to true and giving the user access to all the commands.
-8. The `userLoginCommand` also calls `Model#showAllFilteredCustomerList` to display the list of customers.
+10. The `userLoginCommand` also calls `Model#showAllFilteredCustomerList` to display the list of customers.
+11. Finally, `UserLoginCommand` creates a new `CommandResult` instance with the result of the execution and returns it back to `LogicManager` which then returns it to the UI.

 The following sequence diagram shows how the `login` command works: